ippontech/blog-usa/posts/jhipster-5-release.md

 microservice E with mySecondApp
 ```

 After running `import-jdl` on this file, you will be informed to manually run JHipster on the corresponding folders it creates.
-Navigate to each directory, and run the `jhpster`.
+Navigate to each directory, and run the `jhipster` command.
 This will create the application as specified in the JDL file, and once completed, commit with git.

 See [the JDL documentation](https://www.jhipster.tech/jdl/) for more about JDL.